1938 FIFA World Cup final tournament: Hungary vs Dutch East Indies

 The difference in strength between the two teams was evident as the game resulted in a humiliation for the Dutch East Indies, which managed to hold out for just 13 minutes.
 In the second half, although Hungary relaxed their pressure, they were never truly troubled by the opponents.

 Sweden vs Austria

+Austria did not participate due to the Anschluss, so Sweden advanced directly to the quarter-finals.

 Cuba vs Romania

 Cuba, who had only qualified because other Latin American selections had withdrawn, impressed against Romania.
 Romania scored first thanks to a goal that different sources attribute to either Silviu Bindea or Nicolae Kovács.
-Cuba drew level with Héctor Socorro, who converted a cross from José Magriñá and then took the lead with a goal from Magriñá himself.
-However, an equaliser from Iuliu Baratky forced a replay.
+Cuba drew level through Héctor Socorro, who converted a cross from José Magriñá and then took the lead with a goal from Magriñá himself.
+However, equalisers from Iuliu Baratky and Ștefan Dobay forced a replay.

 France vs Belgium

 The hosts took the lead with only 35 seconds on the clock thanks to a shot from close range by winger Émile Veinante.
-France doubled their advantage soon after, but the lead was halved before the interval thanks to Hendrik Isemborghs, who connects with a free kick from Bernard Voorhoof.
+France doubled their advantage soon after, but the lead was halved before the interval thanks to Hendrik Isemborghs, who connected with a free kick from Bernard Voorhoof.
 In the second half, Jean Nicolas got his brace, sealing the victory for France.